-Stephen and Marshall get serious talking about the Hugo short listed short stories in part one of our three part series.
-Today we cover “Open House on Haunted Hill” by John Wiswell and “Badass Moms in the Zombie Apocalypse” by Rae Carson.
+Stephen and Marshall get aggressive talking about the Hugo shortlisted short stories in part three of our three part series.
+Today we cover “The Mermaid Astronaut” by Yoon Ha Lee and “Little Free Library” by Naomi Kritzer.

 We talk with Rick Harp, host of Media Indigena, about indigenous cultures, particularly those in the place now called Canada, the Hugo Awards, colonialism, The Walking Dead, and economic development of indigenous peoples the world over.